JonathanGiles/azure-key-vault-microprofile-config-source/README.md

 # Azure Key Vault Config Source for MicroProfile Config API

 This project contains a config source for the MicroProfile Config API.
 It allows for dependency injection of values from Azure Key Vault into MicroProfile-based microservices.
-Worked examples and further details will be published soon.

 ## Using the Azure Key Vault Config Source for MicroProfile Config API